sayedmoataz/Master-Micro-Software-Engineering-Intern-Summer-2021/README.md

 # Master-Micro-Software-Engineering-Intern-Summer-2021
 a Python GUI program that plots arbitrary user-entered functions.

+  PHOTOS IN README.md FILE IS DIFFERENT THAN PHOTOS IN THE SCREENSHOTS FOLDER

 Requirements
   Write a Python GUI program that plots arbitrary user-entered function.